The Bankrate promise

 Cons of working with a mortgage broker

 - Not all lenders work with mortgage brokers: Brokers may not have access to all loan programs at certain financial institutions.

-- You might have to pay the broker: Before hiring a mortgage broker, ask how they get paid.
-Usually, the lender pays the broker fee, but sometimes the borrower pays.
+- You might have to pay the broker: Usually, the lender pays the broker fee, but sometimes the borrower assumes the cost.

 - There is potential for conflict of interest: If a lender pays a mortgage broker a commission, the broker could favor that lender and you might not get the best deal available.